mttaggart/hacksummer-21/README.md

 The Challenge VM is aligned with the material covered during the streams.
 The VM has several users, each with a separate password.
 Completing the quiz/challenge for each user unlocks the password for the next.

-The virtual appliance is configured to forward port 9000 from your host computer to 22 on the VM, allowing you to use SSH to access each user account in turn.
-Once the Challenge VM is downloaded and set up in Virtualbox, simply run this command to get started:

-`ssh start0@localhost -p 9000`
+To build it, you'll start from an Ubuntu 20.04 Virtualbox, which we'll build together during the first session.
+Then, you install the files from [this repository](https://github.com/mttaggart/hs21-files).

+Once the files are downloaded, run the following commands:

+1. `cd hs21-files`
+2. `sudo ./setup.sh`

-The password for this user is `HS21{lets_begin}`
+The password for the starting challenge user is `HS21{lets_begin}`.
+The rest of the passwords are unique to each instance, as they are generated during install.

 ### Quizzes